Obligations and conditions

 General Notes

-- Pursuant to section 183B, a person 'participates in the work of a customs broker' if:
+- Section 183B provides that a person “participates in the work of a customs broker” if:

 - he or she has authority as a nominee of, or as an agent, officer or employee of, the customs broker, to do any act or thing for the purposes of the Customs Acts on behalf of an owner of goods; or